JanakievskaA/Sales-data-mining/README.md

-# Market Basket Optimization with Apriori Algorithm
+# Market Basket Analysis with Apriori Algorithm

 ## Project Overview
-This project implements the Apriori algorithm for market basket optimization using a dataset of product transactions.
-The goal is to extract association rules from the dataset and analyze patterns in customer purchasing behavior.
+This project implements the Apriori algorithm for market basket analysis using a dataset of product transactions.
+The goal is to extract association rules from the dataset and identify patterns in customer purchasing behavior.
+The project also includes exploratory data analysis (EDA) to better understand the dataset before mining.

 ## Dataset
 The dataset used for this analysis is the "Market_Basket_Optimisation.csv" which contains transactions made by customers.
 Each row represents a transaction, with product names as the columns.
-Some transactions may contain empty (NaN) values where customers did not purchase products.

-### Data Structure
 The dataset consists of 7501 transactions, each with up to 20 products.
-The data is structured with each product purchase in a separate column.

 ## Methodology

-1. **Data Preparation**:
+### 1. Exploratory Data Analysis (EDA)
+Before applying the algorithm, we explore the dataset to understand the most frequently purchased products and the distribution of transaction lengths.
+This helps in choosing appropriate parameters for the Apriori algorithm.

+### 2. Data Preprocessing
-   - The data is read from a CSV file stored in Google Drive.
+The data is read from a CSV file stored in Google Drive.
+Each row is converted into a clean list of items, with all missing (NaN) values removed before passing the transactions to the algorithm.
-   - Missing values are handled by ignoring them during the rule generation process.

-2. **Apriori Algorithm**:
+### 3. Apriori Algorithm
-   - The Apriori algorithm is used to identify frequent itemsets in the dataset.
+The Apriori algorithm is used to identify frequent itemsets and generate association rules.
+The following parameters were used:
-   - The algorithm's parameters:
-     - Minimum support = 0.003
+- **Minimum support:** 0.003
-     - Minimum confidence = 0.2
+- **Minimum confidence:** 0.2
-     - Minimum lift = 3
+- **Minimum lift:** 3
-     - Maximum length = 2
+- **Maximum length:** 2

-   - These parameters were chosen to focus on finding strong association rules between pairs of products.
+These parameters were chosen to focus on finding strong association rules between pairs of products.

-3. **Association Rules**:
+### 4. Results
-   - Association rules are generated from the frequent itemsets, showing how likely the presence of one product is to be associated with another.
-   - Key metrics for each rule:
+Association rules are generated from the frequent itemsets and sorted by lift value.
+The key metrics for evaluating each rule are:
-     - **Support**: How frequently the itemset appears in the dataset.
+- **Support:** How frequently the itemset appears in the dataset.
-     - **Confidence**: The probability that the second item is purchased when the first item is purchased.
+- **Confidence:** The probability that the second item is purchased when the first item is purchased.
-     - **Lift**: A measure of how much more likely the two items are to be bought together than separately.
+- **Lift:** How much more likely the two items are to be bought together compared to being bought separately.

-4. **Results**:
-   - The top rules are presented based on the lift value, which indicates the strength of the association between the two products.
+Using the parameters above, the algorithm identified a total of 9 association rules, with the strongest association found between fromage blanc and honey, achieving a lift of 5.16.